taverntesting/taverntesting.github.io/documentation.md

   itself (with no content-type).
 - `headers` - a mapping of key: value pairs that will go into the headers.
 Defaults to adding a `content-type: application/json` header.
-- `method` - one of GET, POST, PUT, or DELETE.
+- `method` - one of GET, POST, PUT, DELETE, PATCH, OPTIONS, or HEAD.
 Defaults to GET if not defined

 For more information, refer to the [requests documentation](http://docs.python-requests.org/en/master/api/#requests.request).